arathyputhillam/ac-web/content/home/ft.md

   view: 1
 ---

+Some of my work has also received some press coverage.
+Here is a list:

 1. **Memes are to make you laugh; what if they spread disinformation?**

     Spoke to a reporter at _The Quint_ about memes and misinformation.